-This project builds on the conclusions of the last project led by Professor Robert Percival during the spring of 2015.
+This project builds on the conclusions of the led by Professor Robert Percival during the spring of 2015.
 In that project, he took eight students from the schools of law, business, nursing, and dentistry to investigate the feasibility of small scale greywater projects in off-grid communities in the Middle East.
 Dr. Clive Lipchin, director of transboundary water management at the Arava Institute of Environmental Studies (AIES), served as the team’s client and director of the small scale greywater installations.
 The overwhelming conclusion of the students was that these projects, as structured, were not sustainable in the long term.
 Dr. Lipchin agreed with the students’ findings and has solicited our assistance on this current project.

 This next project will involve work in one off-grid community, the village of Auja, located a few miles outside of Jericho.
 Auja is an agricultural village yet water is scarce for irrigation purposes.
 Currently, the farmers of Auja use drills to dig deep for groundwater yet the cost of pumping the water (for electricity) is expensive, and the quality of the water is not always as expected.
 Using external grant funding, AIES, under Dr. Lipchin’s direction, has installed a set of solar panels to help provide power to the water pumps.
 The solar panels provide approximately 25% of the farmers’ power needs.